 I was working with a mid-level manager at a rapidly growing company.
-I'll call the manager Vinny, and the company Success, Inc. Working with Venus, we had refreshed Success Inc's branding, created a sharp B2B website design for a new site about to be launched, and built out the site's structure.
+I'll call the manager Vinny, and the company Success, Inc. Working with Vinny, we had refreshed Success Inc's branding, created a sharp B2B website design for a new site about to be launched, and built out the site's structure.

 Vinny had taken on content creation and implementation.
 We almost never divide labor with a client in this way.
 But Success Inc. came to us via a referrer I wanted to cultivate, and I bent our rules (don't tell Rick Roberge!).

 During implementation of the content, Vinny created six or seven graphics on his desktop, and sprinkled them on a few pages.
 Vinny was not a designer.
 Each graphic used different colors and fonts; some were crammed with poorly written text; all were saved as grainy, low-resolution images.
 On a scale from 1-10, 10 being the best, I'd rate these graphics around a 2.
 Trust me here -- this wasn't in one of those gray areas.

 Then more and more website pages -- including the home page -- sported Vinny's graphics.
 The site no longer had a professional look and feel.
 And that would hurt visit-to-contact conversions, I knew.
 Which would hurt marketing ROI.

 I called out the problem at least three times.
 The first time I was oblique.
 Probably too oblique.
 I offered new versions of the graphics, professionally produced by our designers.
 "Thanks, but no need," was the gist of the reply.